sreyfe/ai_visual_novels/README.md

 # ai_visual_novels
-AI generation of visual novels from plays on DraCor.org.
+AI generation of RenPy visual novels from tagged plays on [DraCor.org].
 Uses ChatGPT and DALL-E to generate backgrounds and character sprites.

 You can either input your OpenAI API key as an option (`--key`) or modify the code (`openai.api_key = ""`).